colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 ## 3) Install acme.sh

-Neil Pang’s [acme.sh](https://github.com/Neilpang/acme.sh.git) is a “pure-shell” implementation of the [Automatic Certificate Management Environment](https://github.com/ietf-wg-acme/acme) (ACME).
-Pang’s acme.sh will organize your generated certificates and create a cron job to automatically check them for renewal.
-By adding an email address, it will notify you in advance of when certificates will expire.
+Neil Pang’s [acme.sh](https://github.com/Neilpang/acme.sh.git) is a highly-configurable “pure-shell” implementation of the [Automatic Certificate Management Environment](https://github.com/ietf-wg-acme/acme) (ACME).
+See the full set of [options and parameters](https://github.com/Neilpang/acme.sh/wiki/Options-and-Params) in the associated wiki, and spend some time looking them over, if you like, or proceed as we have below.

+When the time comes, WebFaction allows you to upload your certificates or copy/paste them via the dashboard.
+If you want to use the upload method, you might want to install _acme.sh_ on your local system.
+But if you want to use the copy/paste method, then you could install _acme.sh_ on your local system or on WebFaction’s server.
+It makes no difference because you’ll be copying certs directly from the command-line either way.

+We have chosen to use the copy/paste method later, and we’ve installed _acme.sh_ on WebFaction’s server.
+The rest of these instructions are with that context in mind.

 Process:

 Tunnel into the WebFaction server via SSH, then run the following series of commands, one at a time.

 **Note:** The last command line below assumes you want to be notified by Let’s Encrypt in advance of cert expiration dates, in which case you would provide your email address, as indicated.
-This is probably a good idea with WebFaction because there is no auto-renewal of certificates with WebFaction; [you must manually upload them in the WebFaction dashboard](https://docs.webfaction.com/user-guide/websites.html?highlight=ssl#renew-a-certificate).
+This is probably a good idea with WebFaction because there is no auto-renewal of certificates with WebFaction; you must manually add and renew them in the WebFaction dashboard.
 See section 8 about renewal dates and notification intervals.):

 1. `mkdir -p ~/src`
 2. `cd ~/src`